 The Passover meal is a special time in every Jewish household.
-It is the time of year when loved ones gather around the table to join in a Seder meal that is full of rituals, prayers and delicious Passover recipes.[related]
+It is the time of year when loved ones gather around the table to join in a Seder meal that is full of rituals, prayers, and delicious Passover recipes.[related]

-This year Passover begins on March 30 and ends on April 7.
+This year, Passover begins on March 30 and ends on April 7.

 From Passover menus and party ideas to the best Passover dinner and Seder recipes, we’ve got you covered.
 Find all this and more on The Daily Meal’s Passover Recipes & Menus Page.